- Dr Gary Clapton

 Topics interested in supervising

 Anything on fathers, or adoption (especially after-adoption issues).
-I am currently supervising two PhD students, the first of whom is looking at the experiences and needs of unaccompanied minors in Greece and the other is looking at the experiences and needs of young parents who are in public care.
+I am currently supervising two PhD students, the first of whom is looking at the experiences and needs of unaccompanied asylum-seeking minors in Greece and the other is looking at the relationship between organisational culture and the lived experiences of child protection practitoners.

 If you are interested in being supervised by Gary Clapton, please see the links below for more information: